raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     = encounter (f)
     ?
 Nos encontramos con algunos problemas en el proyecto : `We encountered some problems with the project` ?
 Nos encontramos con algunas dificultades : `We encountered some difficulties`

-tener problemas
-    = to have problem/difficulty/trouble <ing>
-    ?
-Tengo problemas para dormir : `I have trouble sleeping`

-preocupaciones, temores = concerns
-    ?
-Hay preocupaciones sobre la nueva política : `There are concerns about the new policy`

 estoy bloqueado (no sé seguir/no entiendo)
     = I’m stuck